 At Danfoss, we engineer technologies for an energy-neutral water sector, by optimizing energy use and minimizing water loss in water-treatment applications and irrigation networks.
 With the use of sensors and variable speed drives coupled with advanced process control, we can reduce both water leakage and energy consumption by at least 25%.

-To reach carbon neutrality energy-efficient technology and renewables must be implemented together and on a large scale.
-We must not only turn our energy supply green but decouple economic growth from energy demand.
+Our solutions enable decarbonization across industries, accelerating the transition to a low-carbon economy.
+The transition requires energy-efficient technology and renewables to be implemented together and on a large scale.
+We must not only turn our energy supply green but also decouple economic growth from energy demand.
 An enabler for the energy transition is electrification.
 Danfoss engineers solutions for an electrified mobility sector on land and sea.

 Navigate without carbon emissions